GoogleCloudPlatform/ramble/README.md

-Ramble is a multi-platform experimentation framework that is capable of driving software installation, acquire input files, configure experiments, and extract results.
+Ramble is a multi-platform experimentation framework to increase exploration productivity and improve reproducibility.
+Ramble is capable of driving software installation, acquire input files, configure experiments, and extract results.
 It works on Linux, macOS, and many supercomputers.

+Ramble can be used to configure a variety of experiments for applications.
+These can include anything from:
+ - Scientific parameter sweeps
+ - Performance focused scalaing studies
+ - Compiler flag sweeps

 To install ramble and configure your experiment workspace, make sure you have Python.
 Then:

     $ git clone -c feature.manyFiles=true https://github.com/GoogleCloudPlatform/ramble.git
     $ cd ramble/bin
-    $ ./ramble workspace create -d test_workspace -c ../examples/basic_workspace.yaml
+    $ ./ramble workspace create -d test_workspace -c ../examples/basic_hostname_config.yaml

 Dependencies
 ------------